Developing a healthy level of self-esteem has far-reaching benefits that positively impact our relationships, careers, and overall well-being.

-We may look at our long list of failures, and have-nots, and justify why we feel the way we feel.
+We may find ourselves focusing on our real or perceived failures and lacks.
+We may use them to justify why we feel the way we feel.

 What is your self-worth based on?

-In reality the very opposite is true – simple exercises can help in strengthening and building self-esteem.
+In reality the very opposite is true – simple exercises can be instrumental in strengthening and building self-esteem.

 Build your own blog with WordPress .